The DIY office renovation before and after photos for our house 3 are below.

 I also had this framed image of a large wave breaking on the north shore that I love.

-I purchased these awesome mid-century vintage chairs (authentic from the ’60s) off of a local classified for $140 for the set.
+I purchased these awesome mid-century vintage chairs (authentic from the ’60s) from a local classified for $140 for the set.
 They are actually super comfy!
 I love the velvet fabric and chrome accents!

 The brown pillows on them were ones that I already had.
 I just liked the feel of them on my back while sitting in these chairs.
 They added comfort to the mid-century modern chairs so I left them there.